mohammedyasirsuara/EmployeeTemplate/README.md

 ![test](./Assets/Test.png)

+## Video Demo
+Link to the demo video of the application: https://drive.google.com/file/d/1uHIB50xsX2Xc09NqO2mPuPEfoG-ROTk7/view?usp=sharing

-## Demo
+## Gif Demo
-Below is a demo on how to run the application
+Below is a gif demo on how to run the application

 ![demoGif](./Assets/Demo.gif)